 Let’s talk about scientific classification for a second.
 Every species is identified by a scientific name that is designated by two names, also known as the binomial nomenclature (Solomon, Berg, & Martin, 2005).
 The first part of the name identifies the genus the species belongs to, and the second part of the name is specific species.
 For example: Carcharodon carcharias (the great white shark) is in the genus Carcharodon and caracharias is specific species name (Parker, 2008).
 And the names are not randomly assigned because scientists wanted to make it as hard as possible to remember these names.
-Each part of the name describes characteristics of the species in Latin.
+Each part of the name describes characteristics of the species with Latin or Greek origin.
 This system was first devised way back in 1753 when Carl Linnaeus began his work Species Plantarum (Linnaeus, 1753).

 So why does this matter?
 Why do we have this system at all?
 Why can’t we just refer to every species by their common name?
 It’s easier than remembering some goofy Latin, right?
 Because not every species is referred to by the same common name throughout every part of the world.
 Prime example is the headline out of an Australian Aquarium in January of this year that surprised some readers from out of town:

 If you are at all familiar with either the leopard shark (Triakis semifasciata), a species endemic to the Pacific coast of the United States, or the zebra shark (Stegostoma fasciatum), a species found in the Indo-Pacific, you’ll know that the species featured in the article is the zebra shark (Stegostoma fasciatum), however in Australia and other regions of the Southern hemisphere they are referred to as the leopard shark because of the spots they display in their adult stage, instead of referring to the zebra stripes they display in their juvenile stage.
 So referring to a species by its common name can get confusing in scientific writing because it can vary greatly depending on the region you reside in.